- Rail Trail

 57 km

-The Meadowlink along the old Broadstore Line is a helpful addition to riding around the suburbs just north of the Metropolitan Ring Road.
-It is connected to the M80 Trail via Merlynston Creek Trail through Jack Roper Reserve.
-Further developments would be a tremendous benefit as well, such as a cycling overpass of the Craigieburn and North East Railway Lines at Broadmeadows Station, a safer crossing of Blair St, and a connection across Merlynston Creek past Maygar Barracks through to the Upfield Line.
+The Meadowlink Rail Trail, along the old Broadstore Line, is a good way of riding around the suburbs just south of the Metropolitan Ring Road.
+It is connected to the M80 Trail via the Merlynston Creek Trail through Jack Roper Reserve.
+Further developments would be a tremendous benefit as well, such as a cycling overpass of the Craigieburn and North East Railway Lines at Broadmeadows Station, a safer crossing of Blair St and a connection across Merlynston Creek past Maygar Barracks through to the Upfield Line.